The below terms will become effective for existing customers as of 9th May 2018.

-This document sets out in terms what we say we will do for you when we manage your unsecured debt problems by way of a debt management plan and what you need to do during your plan to ensure that it runs properly.
+This document sets out in terms what we will do for you when we manage your unsecured debt problems by way of a debt management plan and what you need to do during your plan to ensure that it runs properly.
 If there is anything contained within this document that you do not understand, or if you would like to discuss matters further or have something explained to you, then you should contact us as soon as possible.

-- We will carry out a full assessment of your personal circumstances and your financial situation.
+- We will carry out an assessment of your personal circumstances and your financial situation.

 - If you ask us to begin managing your debts by way of a debt management plan, we will communicate with your creditors and ask them to deal with us on your behalf.
-We will also ask them to freeze the interest on your account and to suspend collections or legal activity.
-We will also ask them to stop charging you any additional charges.
+We will ask them to freeze the interest on your account and to suspend collections or legal activity.
+We will also ask them to stop making additional charges.
 We cannot guarantee that creditors will freeze interest and charges but they often will, assuming that payments to the plan continue to be made.

 - When you make your monthly payment to us we will keep this money in a separate client bank account that is safeguarded by an insurance policy which protects the money in it.
 When you pay your agreed monthly payment to us, we will send this money to your creditors usually within 5 working days of receiving it.
-The monies that we send to your creditors, will be the amount that we account for taking into consideration our fees, but we will not take our fees until we have made a distribution to your creditors.
+The monies that we send to your creditors will be the amount that you pay after taking account of our fees, but we will not take our fees until we have made a distribution to your creditors.
 If you pay us weekly or twice monthly or an amount that is not equal to your monthly disposable income, we will hold this money until we have amassed an amount of money which is equal to your monthly disposable income.
 As such we will not pay the money to your creditors until we have amassed a full monthly disposable income amount.

-- During the course of time when we act on your behalf you may ask us to negotiate with creditors in order to achieve a full and final settlement of one or all of your debt.
+- During the course of your debt management plan you may, in certain circumstances, ask us to negotiate with creditors in order to attempt to achieve a full and final settlement of one or all of your debts.
 In those circumstances we may need to hold your money in our client account for longer than 5 working days.
-By signing this document, you are consenting to the fact that we can hold your money for longer than the 5-day period.
+By signing this document you are consenting to the fact that we can hold your money for longer than the 5 day period.

-- Make your monthly agreed payment to MPG on the date we agree with you.
-If you fail to make a weekly/monthly payment to us, then we cannot make a payment to your Creditors and we reserve the right to issue to you a Notice of Termination of the agreement.
+- You must make your monthly agreed payment to MPG on the date we agree with you.
+If you fail to make a weekly/monthly payment to us (as agreed), then we cannot make a payment to your Creditors and we reserve the right to issue to you a Notice of Termination of the agreement.
 In such circumstances any agreements and/or concessions that we have agreed with your Creditors are liable to lapse.
-As this is not in your best interests, if you believe that you cannot make your payment on the agreed date then you should contact us without delay so that we can advise you of what steps you and we can take in such circumstances.
+As this is not in your best interests, if you believe that you cannot make your payment on the agreed date then you should contact us without delay so that we can advise you of the steps you and we can take in such circumstances.
 If we have to send you a Notice of Termination, then we will at the same time inform your Creditors that we can no longer act on your behalf.

-- Respond as soon as possible to MPG when we send you any letter, texts, emails or telephone calls, as we may need to discuss important information relating to your debt management plan.
+- You must respond as soon as possible to MPG when we send you any letter, texts, emails or telephone calls, as we may need to discuss important information relating to your debt management plan.

 Our Regulatory Position